 Their setup of a remote controller, FPV goggles with a 2.4hz image transmission and a course laid out to challenge their FPV piloting abilities.
+Some piolets also choose to have an FPV tripod setup for their ground control.
 These drones also have no assists so you can think of it as they are flying in manual mode.
 These drones are designed to be repaired easily with parts that don’t cost a great deal of money as 9/10 times they will fly into something.

 Why would I need an FPV drone?

 The quick answer is, you don’t need an FPV drone.
 But if you want to start off in FPV flying then the new DJI FPV drone will allow you to dip your toe into the water, but that's about it.
 If you want the full unhinged feeling of FPV flying then I recommend looking into your garage-built systems.

 What are my thoughts on the DJI FPV Drone?
 (Although I’ve not had the chance to fly it)